-At the 2015 Annual General Meeting, held on June 11, 2015, the Company's shareholders approved certain amendments to the Company's stock option plan ("the Plan") and ratified the Plan, as amended.
-The Plan continues to provide that an aggregate number of common shares which may be reserved for issuance as incentive stock options shall not exceed 10% of the common shares outstanding, and that option exercise prices will reflect current trading values of the Company's shares.
+At the 2016 Annual General and Special Meeting, held on July 7, 2016, the Company's shareholders ratified and approved the Company's stock option plan (the "Plan").
+The Plan provides that an aggregate number of common shares which may be reserved for issuance as incentive stock options shall not exceed 10% of the common shares outstanding, and that option exercise prices will reflect current trading values of the Company's shares.
 The term of any option granted under the Plan will be fixed by the Board of Directors and may not exceed five years from the date of grant.
 Vesting periods are determined by the Board of Directors and no optionee shall be entitled to a grant of more than 5% of the Company's outstanding issued shares.